Courseiva

 Why this answer

-Option B is correct because Azure Databricks Structured Streaming can handle high throughput and low latency, and it can write to Cosmos DB using the Azure Cosmos DB Spark connector.
-Option A is wrong because Azure Stream Analytics outputs to Cosmos DB but may not provide the same flexibility for complex pattern detection.
-Option C is wrong because Azure Data Factory is not for real-time processing.
+Azure Databricks Structured Streaming can handle high throughput and low latency, and it can write to Cosmos DB using the Azure Cosmos DB Spark connector.
+Option B is wrong because Azure Functions with Event Hubs trigger would process each event individually, which may struggle with very high throughput and lacks the flexibility for complex pattern detection using machine learning.
+Option C is wrong because Azure Data Factory is not designed for real-time processing; it is an orchestration tool for batch data movement.

 Multi-Selectmedium